 - The allocation of mutual fund into specific investment categories and stocks

-- If a stock with dividends, the amounts over time
+- If a stock has dividends – the payout amounts over time

 - The annual fees to own an ETF or mutual fund.
 An important aspect often missed.
 Typically the lower the cost, the better odds to meet or beat the comparative index.

 - Their X-Ray tool is second to none and ensures you aren’t over allocated in a specific sector, country or stock.